-The Northbrook Teams Elite will start its 12th season at the Northbrook Sports Center with a hybrid approach, participating in both ISI and USFS competitions.
+The Northbrook Teams Elite is in its 12th season at the Northbrook Sports Center with a hybrid approach, participating in both ISI and USFS competitions.

 Our skaters also learn life values through volunteer activities, such as Locks for Love and Project Linus.
 Tryouts for the team are in April/May for skaters of all ages.

 For more information, please call the Sports Center at 847·291·2993.